Understanding the impact your product has on human behavior

 Behavioral studies are large, online nationally representative surveys across different cohorts and age-groups designed to demonstrate if your NGP, the associated product presentation, and marketing are attractive to youth.
 Youth appeal could result in significant youth uptake thereby negating the potential beneficial effects your products may have amongst smokers in the US.
 The ability to demonstrate that your product is unlikely to result in youth use is an extremely important element when FDA considers if your NGP is Appropriate for the Protection of the Public Health (APPH).
 Essentially, APPH is a balance of the benefit to current smokers (off-ramping from combustible cigarettes) and the negative population health impact of introducing a new generation of youth addicted to nicotine through introduction of your NGP (on-ramping to nicotine).

-There are three types of behavioral studies that are conducted to support a PMTA/MRTP:
+There are four types of behavioral studies that are conducted to support a PMTA/MRTP:

 Surveys to determine, across different nationally representative cohorts, what the risk perception of the NGP is compared to cigarettes and other products within the NGP category.